-On average, 129 Americans commit suicide every day.
+On average, 129 Americans die from suicide every day.
 That’s one death by suicide every 12 minutes.
 It’s the tenth leading cause of death in the United States.
-More than twice as many people die by suicide than by homicide.
+More than twice as many people die from suicide than by homicide.

 Worldwide, suicide accounts for 800,000 deaths each year; that’s one death every 40 seconds.
 It is the second-leading cause of death for persons between the age of 15-24.

 Who Is Most at Risk for Suicide in the United States?